-about participating

-OTHER RESEARCH

-about whether to participate

-SHARED RESPONSIBILITY

-Talk to the research team for questions about a research study.
+Individuals Learn about the risks and benefits associated with a research study through the informed consent process, and make an informed decision about whether to participate Talk to the research team for questions about a research study.
 OHRP has created a list of Questions to Ask to help participants when meeting with the research team.
 The institution's human research protection office and the IRB are also able to address concerns.
 Contact information for these resources should be in the consent documents for the study.